carlyonj/docs/articles/libraries/auth0-android/index.md

 ## OIDC Conformant Mode

 It is strongly encouraged that this SDK be used in OIDC Conformant mode.
 When this mode is enabled, it will force the SDK to use Auth0's current authentication pipeline and will prevent it from reaching legacy endpoints.
-By default is `false`.
+The default is `false`.

 ```java
 Auth0 account = new Auth0("${account.clientId}", "${account.namespace}");